Homeland Security

 I'd like to thank Chairman Rogers, Judge Carter, and Ranking Member Price for their leadership.
 This subcommittee values our role in protecting our homeland as well as the bipartisan working relationship we foster to meet this goal.

 Good afternoon, Mr. Secretary, and welcome.
 This is your first appearance before our subcommittee and your first opportunity to answer questions on the President's Fiscal Year 2015 budget request.
 I hope you will find our hearings to be both constructive and beneficial to your mission as Secretary of the Department of Homeland Security.
 The relationship between the Appropriations Committee, Cabinet Secretaries, and component heads is critical to ensuring agencies have the resources they need, while protecting taxpayer dollars.
+We want to be your partners in helping to make the Department successful across the broad range of its mission areas.
+This subcommittee is inclined to be candid and probing, but I hope our questions will be fair and reasonable.

 I'd like to thank Chairman Rodgers, Judge Carter, and Ranking Member Price for their leadership.
 This subcommittee values our role in protecting our homeland as well as the bipartisan working relationship we foster to meet this goal.